The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Perron's Method

-\begin{proof} The construction follows along the lines of the usual proof.
+\begin{proof} The construction follows along the lines of the usual proof, see, e.g., \cite[Section 4]{user}.
 A little care is needed to ensure that the gradient of the smooth subsolution built in the argument never vanishes.
 At the end of the argument, we will have a subsolution $\hat{w}$ taking values in $\mathbb{R}$.
-The proof is completed by defining $\tilde{w}$ by
+The proof is completed upon defining $\tilde{w}$ by